Murdalay/bem-core/common.docs/reference/reference.en.md

 Each of the expressions in the `expressions` list can be:

-* an operation of variables assignment.
+* an object literal (hash) with the variables values, which will be used in a modified context.
 It's similar to the block `expressions` of the [`local` construction](#local).
-* *new in bem-bl 0.3.* a string or an expression that can be converted into a string.
+* a string or an expression that can be evaluated to a string.
 It means: «use the given string as a mode name».

 For example, the expression `apply('content')` is equivalent to `apply(this._mode = 'content')`.